logseq/logseq/README.md

 ## 🌟 Contributing to Logseq

-To start contributing to Logseq, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
-We have a dedicated [overview page](CODEBASE_OVERVIEW.md) for Logseq's codebase and a [development practices guide](docs/dev-practices.md) that provides detailed information on our development process.
+To start contributing to Logseq, please read [CONTRIBUTING.md](CONTRIBUTING.md).
+There are ways to contribute [with code](https://github.com/logseq/logseq/blob/master/CONTRIBUTING.md#code-contributions) and [without code](https://github.com/logseq/logseq/blob/master/CONTRIBUTING.md#-how-can-i-help).
 We welcome all contributions, big or small, and we appreciate your time and effort in helping us improve Logseq.
 We look forward to your contributions 🚀

 ### 🛠️ Setting Up a Development Environment

 If you want to set up a development environment for the Logseq web or desktop app, please refer to the [Develop Logseq](docs/develop-logseq.md) guide for macOS/Linux users and the [Develop Logseq on Windows](docs/develop-logseq-on-windows.md) guide for Windows users.

 In addition to these guides, you can also find other helpful resources in the [docs/](docs/) folder, such as the [Guide for Contributing to Translations](docs/contributing-to-translations.md), the [Docker Web App Guide](docs/docker-web-app-guide.md) and the [mobile development guide](docs/develop-logseq-on-mobile.md)

-### 🎓 Good First Issues

-We have compiled a list of [good first issues](https://github.com/logseq/logseq/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) to help you get started.
-These are issues that are beginner-friendly and do not require advanced knowledge of the codebase.
-We encourage new contributors to start with these issues and gradually work their way up to more challenging tasks.
-We also have a project board to keep track of community contributions [Logseq - Develop Together 💪](https://github.com/orgs/logseq/projects/5?query=is%3Aopen+sort%3Aupdated-desc).

-Thank you for considering contributing to Logseq!

 ## ✨ Inspiration